iNkawuVervetProject/VerTIGo/documentation/source/guides/replace_battery.rst

    :align: right

 1. Place VerTIGo upside down, on the edge of a table, the back side facing you.
-2. Remove the two M3 x 8mm countersunk screws on the side of the back feet ( facing you ).
+2. Remove the four M3 x 8mm countersunk screws on the side of the feet ( facing you ).
-3. Remove the four M3 x 8mm pan head screws on the bottom of the back feet.
+3. Remove the height M3 x 8mm pan head screws on the bottom of the feet.
-4. You can now remove the back feet
+4. You can now remove all the feet

 |break|